DavidPowell/OpenModes/doc/install.rst

 - matplotlib (or some other package to plot the results)
 - jinja2 (for 3D plots in the notebook)
 - six (used to write code suited to both python 2/3)
+- meshio (to read the gmsh mesh)

 Strongly recommended packages

 - Jupyter notebook (or Jupyter lab) is used for the examples, and it allows inline 3D plots
 - dill (an alternative to pickle, required for saving many of the objects used by OpenModes)
+- ipywidgets (to view 3D inline plots)

 Other packages which may be useful